 There are three major types.
 They are detective, preventative, and corrective.

-- Detective Risk Control: These control measures are implemented only after the detection of the discretionary event.
-Examples of detective risk control include an internal audit of financial reporting, review of financial statements, reconciliations of physical inventories, etc.
+- Detective Risk Control: This control measure is implemented only after the detection of the discretionary event.
+Examples of detective risk control include an internal audit of financial reporting, a review of financial statements, reconciliations of physical inventories, etc.

-- Preventative Risk Control: These control measures are put in place in order to stop a potential risk event from happening.
+- Preventative Risk Control: These control measures are implemented to stop a potential risk event from happening.
 For instance, all financial models have a built-in check for the balance sheet to avoid a mismatch of total assets and total liabilities.

 - Corrective Risk Control: These control measures are implemented after the discovery of a problem by detective risk control.
-The aim is to avoid repetition of the same mistake again in the future.
+The aim is to avoid repeating the same mistake again in the future.
 Examples of corrective risk control include disciplinary action, software patches, reports filed, etc.

-There are six main techniques that can be used.
-They are avoidance, loss prevention, loss reduction, separation, duplication, and diversification.
+Six main techniques can be used.
+They are avoidance, loss prevention, reduction, separation, duplication, and diversification.

-- Avoidance: This control technique is used to avert a risk entirely and if implemented successfully, then there is almost zero chance of incurring losses due to that particular risk.
+- Avoidance: This control technique uses to avert a risk entirely, and if implemented successfully, there is almost zero chance of incurring losses due to that particular risk.

 - Loss Reduction: This technique accepts both the risk and the loss that might occur because of it.
 It simply attempts to minimize the losses in case the risk event occurs.

 - Separation: This control technique involves the spreading of key assets.
-In this way, it ensures that if some catastrophic event takes place at one location, not all assets will be impacted simultaneously.
+This ensures that not all assets will impact simultaneously if a catastrophic event occurs at one location.

 - Duplication: This technique involves the creation of a backup plan.
-It is primarily practiced in technology-based firms.
+Technology-based firms primarily practice it.

 - Diversification: This control technique involves the allocation of available resources across multiple lines of a business.
 In such a scenario, any calamitous event in one of the business segments doesn’t impact the entire firm’s operation.

-If a firm can successfully analyze and control the ill-effects of the potential risks, then it can easily sail through any adverse situation that may take place in the future.
-In effect, by controlling the risks the firm can restrict the losses to a minimum which in turn will result in maximization of returns for the shareholders of the company and add value to the market share of the firm.
+If a firm can successfully analyze and control the ill effects of the potential risks, then it can easily sail through any adverse situation that may take place in the future.
+In effect, by controlling the risks, the firm can limit the losses to a minimum, maximizing returns for the company’s shareholders and adding value to the market share of the firm.

 Every business operates in an environment that comprises various types of risks.
-Some of these risks may be avoided, while others have to be accepted and controlled in order to abate their impact on the business.
+Some risks may avoid, while others have to accept and control to abate their impact on the business.
 Timely analysis of potential risks and implementation of adequate measures to mitigate such risks can help an organization achieve its business objectives and goals, which provides the ability to sustain in the event of any such risk and indirectly add to its market value.
-As such, most of the big and reputed organizations across the global have an established team for analyzing and controlling such business risks.
+As such, most big and reputed organizations across the globe have an established team for analyzing and controlling such business risks.

-So, it can be seen that risk control measures play a vital role in the success of a business firm, which means the achievement of its business objectives and goals while running the business activities according to plan.
-In other words, it can be said that businesses at any level requires proper management of the potential business risks in order to achieve their objectives.
+Risk control measures play a vital role in the success of a business firm, enabling it to achieve its business objectives and goals while effectively managing its business activities according to plan.
+In other words, it can be stated that proper management of potential business risks is required by businesses at any level in order to attain their objectives.

 This is a guide to Risk Control.
-Here we also discuss the introduction and how does risk control work? along with types and examples.
+Here we also discuss the introduction and how risk control work.
+Along with types and examples.
 You may also have a look at the following articles to learn more –